nslater/twilio-reminders/README.md

 # twilio-qotd
-Send an random Quote of the Day via SMS with Twilio
+Send an random reminder via SMS with Twilio